Danhall01/Danhall01.github.io/_posts/2025-06-04-University.md

 img: bth_ute_vatten.jpg # Add image post (optional)
 ---
 Note: Most of the code from these projects are available as private repositories on my github page.
 If you want to know more about the code, contact me and I can share the code.

+Note(2): If you want to see my skillset at a glace I've marked `important` details in this page.
 * auto-gen TOC:
 {:toc}